All Episodes

 They can't believe Obama would do that.

-He was Mr. Hope and change.
+He was Mr. Hopenchange.

-Obama was gonna stop that kind of.
+Obama was going to stop that kind of thing.

 It was Bush that did that stuff.

-And now here's Obama doing it making Bush look like a piker.
+And now here's Obama doing it, making Bush look like a piker.

-And the Obama NSA has infiltrated the gamer network now, spying on them, posing as contestants, and probably beating them too.
+And the Obama NSA has infiltrated the gamer network now, spying on them, posing as contestants, and probably beating them, too.

 All under the guise of trying to catch terrorists and track the movement of illegal money and so forth.